 Finding a fly rod spine is easy, so don’t let this slow down building your fly rod.
 There is actually a debate about if it’s even necessary to “SPINE” your fly rod.
 I can say I do roll the blank and find the rod spine, but it’s more of a habit then a necessity.

 Before you dig into spining let’s assembly all the goodies need to build your fly rod.
-One of the reasons I like the Ready To Wrap Kit from Swift Fly Fishing is you get most everything needed.
+One of the reasons I like the Ready to wrap kits from Swift Fly Fishing.
+Most everything you need is in the kit.
 The remaining items can usually be found around the house.

 List of fly rod supplies you’ll need: